signnow/SignNow.NET/README.md

 ### Creates an account for a user

-By default verification email is not sent to newly created User.
+By default, verification email is not sent to newly created User.
 To send it - use `IUserService.SendVerificationEmailAsync(string email)`

 ```csharp